Seminole Wars: Background

 Spanish Florida was established in the 1500s, when Spain laid claim to land explored by several expeditions across the future southeastern United States.
-The introduction of diseases to the indigenous peoples of Florida caused a steep decline in the native population over the following century, and most of the remaining Apalachee and Tequesta peoples settled in a series of missions spread out across north Florida.
-Spain never established real control over its vast claim outside of the immediate vicinity of its scattered missions and the towns of St. Augustine and Pensacola, however, and England moved to establish her own colonies along the Atlantic coast during the 1600s.
-Ater the establishment of Carolina and then Georgia in the early 1700s, a series of aggressive English raids into Spanish Florida devastated both the mission system and the remaining native population.
+The introduction of diseases to the indigenous peoples of Florida caused a steep decline in the original native population over the following century, and most of the remaining Apalachee and Tequesta peoples settled in a series of missions spread out across north Florida.
+Spain never established real control over its vast claim outside of the immediate vicinity of its scattered missions and the towns of St. Augustine and Pensacola, however, and English settlers established several colonies along the Atlantic coast during the 1600s.
+After the establishment of the English Province of Carolina in the late 17th century, a series of raids by Carolina settlers and their Indian allies into Spanish Florida devastated both the mission system and the remaining native population.

-English settlers repeatedly came into conflict with Native Americans as colonies expanded further westward, resulting in a stream of refugees relocating to depopulated areas of Florida.
+English settlers repeatedly came into conflict with Native Americans as they expanded further westward, resulting in a stream of refugees relocating to depopulated areas of Florida.
 A majority of these refugees were Muscogee (Creek) Indians from Georgia and Alabama, and during the 1700s, they came together with other native peoples to establish independent chiefdoms and villages across the Florida panhandle as they coalesced into a new culture which became known as the Seminoles.

-Beginning in the 1730s, Spain established a policy of providing refuge to runaway slaves in an attempt to weaken the English colonial economy.
-Hundreds of people escaped slavery to Florida over the ensuing decades, with most settling near St. Augustine at Fort Mose and a few living amongst the Seminole, who treated them with varying levels of equality.
+Beginning in the 1730s, Spain established a policy of providing refuge to runaway slaves from the British Southern Colonies.
+Hundreds of Black people escaped slavery to Florida over the ensuing decades, with most settling near St. Augustine at Fort Mose and a few living amongst the Seminole, who treated them with varying levels of equality.
 Their numbers increased during and after the American War of Independence, and it became common to find settlements of Black Seminoles either near Seminole towns or living independently, such as at Negro Fort on the Apalachicola River.
 The presence of a nearby refuge for free Africans was considered a threat to the institution of chattel slavery in the southern United States, and settlers in the border states of Mississippi and Georgia in particular accused the Seminoles of inciting slaves to escape and then stealing their human property.
 In retaliation, plantation owners organized repeated raids into Spanish Florida in which they captured Africans they accused of being escaped slaves and harassed the Seminole villages near the border, resulting in bands of Seminoles crossing into U.S. territory to stage reprisal attacks.